 Followers have gone so far as to label anyone who reports on the bishop's actions as "reprehensible."

 We have to be careful with that.
 Reporting on what bishops say is a responsibility for news organizations (and obedient Catholics).
 Still, we find it difficult.
 A great test of the Church has always been obedience, which is also emphasized in the Bible.
-St. Padre Po remained in strict obedience to his bishop despite blatantly unfair treatment by the diocese, which at one pint stripped him of his faculty for public Mass and confessions.
+St. Padre Po remained in strict obedience to his bishop despite blatantly unfair treatment by the diocese, which at one point stripped him of his faculties for public Mass and confessions.

 Similar protests, arguments, or defiance has been seen at other sites or with other seers who likewise have been ruled against by local bishops and is not surprising in that other somewhat older apparitions denounced by local bishops -- including sites in Bayside, Queens, New York; Necedah, Wisconsin; and San Damiano in Italy continue to draw followers despite proclamations.